liamkeaton/liamkeaton.github.io/_posts/2017-10-24-christchurch.md

 ## Arrival

 We landed in Christchurch in the afternoon, the sun was shinning but the air had lost its heat.
 After many weeks in East Asia we were used to a more temperate climate.
-We took the bus from the small airport downtown passing small estates of bungalows and parks.
-If it weren't for the corrugated iron roofs you could of sworn you were in the UK.
+We took the bus from the small airport down town passing small estates of bungalows and parks.
+If it weren't for the corrugated iron roofs you could have sworn you were in the UK.
 As we entered the town centre, the grid system and small square retail units reminded you much more of the USA.

 ## Breakfree